I wanted to tell you a little about my newest TPT product: Halloween Math for Kindergarten and First Grade.

 This activity has students identify true and false equations.
 Students color in the bubbles with true equations, and place an “X” on the equations that are false.
 There are two options of this sheet.
 One focuses on addition and subtraction of numbers to 10.
 The other covers addition and subtraction of number to 20.

-If your students are older than kindergarten or first grade, you can use the same concept of this activity with your students.
+If your students are older than kindergarten or first grade, use the same concept of this activity with your students.
 Have them draw a picture of a vat with bubbles coming out of it.
 Next, have them write true and false equations of whatever kind you specify (larger numbers, fractions, etc.) in the bubbles.
 Then, have them exchange with a partner and have the partner color in the bubbles with true equations and mark out the false equations.

 Download Witch’s Brew: False or True? for free by clicking on the picture above.